Admissions Office

 New Student Orientation

-All newly admitted degree-seeking students, including international students, must participate in New Student Orientation, regardless of major, campus location, or delivery method (e.g., online), as a condition of enrollment at Lewis-Clark State College.
+All newly admitted degree-seeking students, including international students, must participate in New Student Orientation, regardless of major, campus location, or delivery method (e.g., online), as a condition of enrollment at LC State.
 Orientation must be completed prior to the first day of classes.
 Students who do not meet this requirement may not be permitted to enroll as a degree-seeking student in a subsequent term.

 Classified Status